AndrewLevinson/core-interaction-spring-2020/docs/lessons/lab/lesson-2.md

 - Let's open the repo and consider some organization.
 I will commit work to my [instructor class repo](https://github.com/AndrewLevinson/symmetrical-octo-potato) so you can refer back to it later

   ::: warning
-  Git doesn't just track changes to your code files.
+  Git tracks more than the changes to your content in your code files.
 It's tracking everything inside your repository including changes to folder structure, naming, additions, deletions, etc.
   :::

 ## HTML Review